 The Chicago Botanic Garden thanks the following donors for their generous support of Windy City Harvest.

 Major support for the Chicago Botanic Garden’s Windy City Harvest programs is provided by the Beginning Farmer and Rancher Development and Food Insecurity Nutrition Incentive Programs of the National Institute of Food and Agriculture, USDA, the Local Food Promotion Program of the Agricultural Marketing Services, USDA and the City of Chicago Department of Family and Support Services as well as anonymous funders, Aetna Foundation, After School Matters, AgriBank and 1st Farm Credit Services, J.R.
 Albert Foundation, Alvin H. Baum Family Fund, Blue Cross Blue Shield of Illinois, the Boeing Company, Brinshore Development, Walter and Karla Goldschmidt Foundation, Hilton Chicago, JPMorgan Chase Foundation, Kraft Foods Group Foundation, The James and Madeleine McMullan Family Foundation, Midwest Foods, PCC Community Wellness Center, Polk Bros.
-Foundation, Preservation Foundation of Lake County Forest Preserves, SAVOR…Chicago at McCormick Place, and the Spear Family Charitable Fund, State Farm Youth Advisory Board, Target, and Tyson Foods.
+Foundation, Preservation Foundation of Lake County Forest Preserves, SAVOR…Chicago at McCormick Place, Link Up Illinois, and the Spear Family Charitable Fund, State Farm Youth Advisory Board, Target, and Tyson Foods.

 Additional support is provided by the following: